malikrafsan/Dockerized-Microservices-App/README.md

 # Dockerized Microservices Application
 > A microservices app for listening and managing music access with multiple languages and databases

+Binotify application is a system that enables user Binotify to play a music and add/update/delete music as well.
+This app also enables the users to subscribe to artist to get access to premium songs.
+On separate interface, the admin can approve and manage premium songs.

 ## High Level Description
 ![High Level Design](assets/high-level-design.png)

+1. Binotify App (PHP + PostgreSQL + HTML-CSS-JS):

+    This application is main interface for the regular user.
+This application is developed using PHP and PostgreSQL.
+This app enables the user to manage musics and play the musics inside the application.
+In addition, this app use `stale-while-revalidate` mechanism to optimize the rendering performance while sync the data with the other services.

+2. Binotify Premium App (ReactJS):

+    This application is main interface for the admin.
+This app enables the admin to manage the premium songs and the regular user access to premium songs by subscription.
+This app is developed using ReactJS and MaterialUI (MUI)

+3. Binotify REST Service (TypeScript + ExpressJS + Prisma):

+    This REST service manages the premium songs which accessed from the React App.
+This service provides auth and premium songs CRUD features.
+This service is developed using TypeScript language and ExpressJS framework and Prisma as Database ORM.

+4. Binotify SOAP Service (Java + JAX-WS):

+    This SOAP service is a service that provide single source of truth for subscription.
+This service is providing interface as SOAP interface, a messaging protocol specification using XML.
+This service also provide callback functionality to update other services data, making sure data consistency

 ## Detailed Specification and Documentations
 You can find the details of app specification and the documentation for each of the app here